-With online collaboration and remote work becoming the new normal in which most firms find themselves, the use of a cloud storage platform has quickly become a necessity to maintain day-to-day operations.
-However, storing any kind of privileged information and proprietary data online is a daunting decision for any serious law firm and choosing the best cloud storage provider is not that simple.
-With that in mind, here are some important things to consider when choosing the right cloud platform for your firm.
+However, the decision to store privileged information and proprietary data online can be daunting for law firms.
+Selecting the right cloud storage provider is not straightforward.
+With this in mind, here are some important factors to consider when choosing the best cloud platform for your firm..

 Public and Private Cloud Services